Not Accepting Guests

 HOW I PARTICIPATE IN COUCHSURFING

-I host, I am willing to host, and I am about to embark on my first experience surfing.
-This project is more than just a chance at a free couch; it's the opportunity to meet amazing new people and open your mind to a world of new things, quite literally.
+I host, I am willing to host, and I've made some amazing friends through Couchsurfing.
+This project is more than just a chance at a free sofa; it's the opportunity to meet amazing new people and open your mind to a world of new things, quite literally.

-Cooking, playing music, TV (since it's my business,) Vespas, cats, vacuuming, bamboo, IKEA, the London Underground (or really any subway system for that matter,) flying, the piano, living out of a suitcase.
+Playing music, photography, TV (since it's my business,) Vespas, cats, vacuuming, bamboo, IKEA, the London Underground (or really any subway system for that matter,) flying, the piano, living out of a suitcase.

 - rock climbing